shalevbarda/STL-VL_Vector/README.md

 - [Usage](#usage)

 ## Introduction
-Welcome to the STL---VL_Vector project!
+Welcome to the STL-VL_Vector project!
 This repository contains an efficient implementation of the well-known vector (STL) in C++.
 The project aims to provide a robust and high-performance vector class with additional functionalities.

 ![VL_Vector](https://www.richardhnguyen.com/static/8b8014a377520dede83b7bfd3a317c8d/cf1a2/what-is-vector.webp)